Developed in partnership with future employers.

 The Master is made of 3 main blocks:

-Leadership and Management (Fall – September to December, Lugano)
+Courses and Individual Learning Journey (Fall – September to December, Lugano)

 During this term students will learn leadership and management in a participative and collaborative setting.
 The pace of this term is intense, and the experience provides the foundation for transformation.
 At the end of the term students will begin to be empowered as change agents.
 Faculty and instructors, many who are pioneers in their spheres of competence, share their expertise with students.